+In order to get paid, your practice must address both claims that couldn’t be submitted and rejected claims.
 Read below to learn about tools for working with claims that need corrections or were rejected.

-Review Claims that Need Corrections in the PCC EHR Claims Tool
+Review Claims that Need Corrections

 After you prepare and submit claims, you can immediately review all claims that need corrections.
-There are other tools for addressing them later, but you can see the list immediately in the Logs tab:

 Review Claims that Need Corrections and Claim Rejections in the SRS Billing Error Report

-Use the Insurance Company Accounts Receivable (
+View an A/R Overview: Use the Insurance Company Aging Report (

 insaging) report to get an overview of how major insurance groups are performing and to evaluate your total outstanding accounts receivable.